 Which images do you particularly like or appeal to you?
 This question was asked in an open way.
-Participants could decide by themselves what criteria to set for determining their 'liking' of an image.
+Participants could decide by themselves what criteria to set for determining what for them made a good illustration.
 Many participants answered this question in the context of scientific illustration by how clearly rendered images were, how well they depicted shape, or their amount of 'realism'; others went by the aesthetic appeal of the images; or a mixture of both.
-There was no absolute favorite illustration (see Table 2).
+There was no absolute favorite illustration (see Table 4).
 Of the top 3, top 6, and top 10 ranked images, 2 (66.6%), 4 (66.6%), and 5 (50.0%) were computer-generated, respectively.
-This shows that liking an image was not necessarily related to whether it was hand-drawn or computer-generated.

-Images with significantly outstanding dislike scores were Image 4, 5, 6, and 28.
-This is explained by the fact that participants were mostly answering this question in the context of scientific illustration.
+Most participants answered this question in the context of scientific illustration.
+This is the reason why Image 4, 5, 6, and 28 were often named to not be liked as much.
 These images were described as too sketchy and defining shape less well in the context of learning and teaching.
-The first three of these images were also clearly distinguished in a cluster (Cluster 1).
-However, these images were identified as being valuable in an arts context and as having an interesting drawing style to look at.
+On the other hand, outside of the context of scientific illustrations, participants found these images to be valuable in an arts context and as having an interesting drawing style to look at.

-In what context would you like to see these images?
-In what context would you use them?
-This questions was mostly answered in context to specific images or categories.
-All participants mentioned that most of the images were useful for instructive purposes, as in scientific or artistic textbooks, as diagrams in classes, for museum displays, magazines, periodicals, journals, papers, or for encyclopedias and dictionaries.
-Other suggestions included usage in comics or graphic novels, 3D computer programs or computer games, bathroom tiles or restaurant signs, Web pages, advertisement, or as art displays.
+In what context would you like to see or would you use these images?
+This question was mostly answered in context to specific images or piles.
+22 participants mentioned that most images were useful for instructive purposes, as in scientific or artistic textbooks, as diagrams in classes, for museum displays, magazines, periodicals, journals, papers, or encyclopedias and dictionaries.
+Others suggested usage as art displays (8), comics or graphic novels (3), computer display for games, webpages, or in interactive software (3), bathroom tiles (1), restaurant signs (1), or advertisement (1).

-Which images would you use in a university level textbook?

-Table 3 shows which images were named most suitable for inclusion in a university level textbook.
-Except for the hand-drawn Image 12, these are all computer-generated images that stood out as such.
-They were described as "highly detailed, more realistic, better shading, good texture display, traditional illustration style, clear, good sense for 3D, ...".
-However, not all computer-generated images that stood out as such were also named to be good for university textbooks (Images 24, 25, and 26).
-The images users named in this question often corresponded to the ones they liked the most which also shows the context in which participants answered the "like" question.
+Which images would you use in university textbooks?
+Table 5 shows which images were named most suitable for inclusion in a university level textbook.
+Except for the hand-drawn Image 12, these are all computer-generated images that stood out as being computer-generated.
+They were described as "highly detailed, more realistic, better shading, good texture display, traditional illustration style, clear, good sense for 3D" etc. However, not all computer-generated images that stood out as being computer-generated were also named to be good for university textbooks (Images 24, 25, and 26).
+Except for Image 19, the images that participants named in this question are in the top 6 most 'liked' category (Table 4).
+The computer-generated Image 19 was only particularly liked by 3 participants, while the hand-drawn Image 11, the third most liked image, was not under the top 6 named to be suitable for a university level textbook.

-image
+image 24 12 17 22 19 18

 8 9 10 10 13 15

-% 8 33% 38% 42% 42% 54% 63%
+% 33% 38% 42% 42% 54% 63%

-Table 3: Images named most suitable for including in a university level textbook.
+Table 5: Images named most suitable for a university level textbook.

 Which images would you use for children's textbooks?
-Images named most often to be suitable for children's textbooks (kindergarten to early elementary school level) were Images 11, 12, 17, 1, and 18 which is significantly different from what was recommended for the university level (see Table 4).
-In general, we received very diverging answers, some participants suggested to use simpler images for children, others thought children should see the same or even more detailed and realistic images than adults.
+Images most often named as suitable for children's textbooks (kindergarten to early elementary school level) were Images 11, 12, 17, 1, and 18 which is obviously different from what was recommended for the university level (see Table 6).
+In general, we received diverging answers, some participants suggested to use simpler images for children, others thought children should see the same or even more detailed and realistic images compared to adults.